mukulgupta1937/Minato-bot/terms-of-service.md

-📘 Terms of Service
+# 📘 Terms of Service

-Use the bot = Agree to this.
+**Use the bot = Agree to this.**

-This Bot is for Fun
+## This Bot is for Fun

-It roasts, jokes, and teases.
+- It roasts, jokes, and teases.
 Don’t take it seriously.
 You’ve been warned.

-No Abuse
+## No Abuse

-Don’t use the bot for spamming, harassment, or anything against Discord’s Terms of Service.
+- Don’t use the bot for spamming, harassment, or anything against Discord’s [Terms of Service](https://discord.com/terms).

-Bot Behavior
+## Bot Behavior

-It may respond arrogantly, sarcastically, or in a weird way.
+- It may respond arrogantly, sarcastically, or in a weird way.
 That’s the whole point.

-Changes
+## Changes

-We may update this at any time, and by continuing to use the bot, you agree to those updates.
+- We may update this at any time, and by continuing to use the bot, you agree to those updates.

+---

-Enjoy the sass!
+**Enjoy the sass!**
 Have issues or suggestions?
-Ping the dev: [minato_02312]
+Ping the dev: minato_02312